nragland37/my-portfolio/content/featured/03-cppProjects/index.md

   - Object-Oriented Programming
 ---

-Comprehensive collection of 50 C++ projects, covering a wide range of topics from the basic Hello World to advanced Self-Balancing AVL Trees, and everything in between.
+A widely referenced repository of C++ projects, covering a wide range of topics from the basic Hello World to advanced Self-Balancing AVL Trees, and everything in between.